<big>Glossary of Painting Terms</big>(As of July 2003)

 Resins

-Film-forming substances consisting of natural or synthetic resins.
-You are the most important.
+Film formers consisting of natural or synthetic resins.
+They are the most important.

-Basic components of paints and coatings, and how they determine their gloss, hardness, and other properties.
+Basic components of paints and coatings that determine their gloss, hardness, and other properties.

 Epoxy resins and alkyd resins are used.